 PNG Bible Church’s youth population has increased dramatically over the last ten (10) years; it’s an indication reflecting the current growth and development of the church.

-They have zeal, enthusiasm and energy to propel evangelism and other outreach programs.
+They have zeal, enthusiasm and energy to propel evangelism and outreach programs.
 So far youth leaders are doing a fantastic job by upholding and guiding our young people to do things right with sound Biblicial teaching.

 A Church without Youth programs, Sunday school classes, Men and Women fellowship groups to name a few is a dead church.
-We are thankful for what God is doing by adding in young people and keeping the church programs alive.
+We are thankful of what God is doing by adding in young people and keeping the church programs alive.
 Now it’s their time.
 They have potential and strength to do great exploits for God.

 Pastor Seeley also spoke highly about our country and the seriousness we have in spreading the Gospel.
 He reiterated that such approach must continue and let the revival fire kindle and transform PNG, the South Pacific including the neighboring Asian countries.